Type 1 Diabetes Facts

 Facts and Figures

-children worldwide develop T1D each year.2
+children (under age 15) worldwide develop T1D each year.2

-individuals with T1D are diagnosed as adults.3
+of individuals with T1D are diagnosed as adults.1

-of people living with T1D are adults.7
+of people currently living with T1D in Canada are adults.7